Hong Kong activist Joshua Wong seeks Trump, US congress support

 "If China has no intention to safeguard Hong Kong's economic freedom and open business it will also affect and damage the world economy," he said.

-Wong arrived in the US after visiting Germany as he seeks global support for Hong Kong's widening pro-democracy protests that have crippled parts of the Asian financial hub in recent months.
+Wong arrived in the US after visiting Germany as he seeks global support for protests that have crippled parts of the Asian financial hub in recent months.

 Millions have taken to Hong Kong's streets over the last 14 weeks in the biggest challenge to China's rule since the city's handover from Britain in 1997.